Guidelines and tips for selecting the right size and style of bedroom area rug whether you have a queen or king bed.

 A couple weeks ago, I opened up the Satori Facebook page for another round of reader questions.
 I’m always curious to see what decorating dilemmas are on your mind.
 As in the past, I won’t be able to answer all of the questions today, but will try my best to get to as many of them as possible in upcoming blog posts.

-Today, I’m focusing on the bedroom area rug.
+Today I’m focusing on bedroom area rug selection and placement.

 “Hi Shauna, I have a question about master bedroom area rugs.
 What’s the best way to go?
 Smaller rugs at the sides of the bed or one large rug (where most of it ends up collecting dust under the bed)?”